New to the database?

 - seedlot_name (must be unique)

-- cross_name (must exist in the database. a cross_name can represent a cross between accessions e.g. AxB, but a cross can also represent a cross between specific plots in the field if you have this information)
+- cross_unique_id (must exist in the database. a cross_unique_id can represent a cross between accessions e.g. AxB, but a cross can also represent a cross between specific plots in the field if you have this information)

 - operator_name (the name of the person who oversaw the inventory process. can be any name.)